 1 stated that the officers posted in these communities may 2 have to leave their families behind so that these short 3 periods of time or these limited duration posts are done 4 because it's a long time to be away from the family.
 You 5 stated that yesterday.
 6 COMMISSIONER BRENDA LUCKI: Yes, that's one 7 factor.
 Yes.
 8 MS. JESSICA BARLOW: And so, in your 9 experience, is it common practice for RCMP officers not to 10 bring their families to their postings, or is this more 11 common in limited duration, in isolated posts?
-12 COMMISSIONER BRENDA LUCKI: It's more common 13 in limited duration, and it is more prevalent with the 14 amount of experience a member may have.
-For instance, a 15 member at a staff-sergeant rank, detachment commander, 16 their family may be well-embedded in the community or the 17 education facilities that they're in.
-So, often, a 18 detachment commander may leave their family back in the 19 family home down south, and they would live in the 20 community by themselves, often depending on the age of 21 their kids.
-But, if their kids are at the age where 22 they're no longer needing to be taken care of, the spouse 23 and the member may, in fact, both move to the community, 24 depending on the situation.
+12 COMMISSIONER BRENDA LUCKI: It's more common 13 in limited duration, and it is more prevalent with the 13 14 in limited duration, and it is more prevalent with the amount of experience a member may have.
+For instance, a 14 amount of experience a member may have.
+For instance, a 14 15 amount of experience a member may have.
+For instance, a member at a staff-sergeant rank, detachment commander, 14 15 16 amount of experience a member may have.
+For instance, a member at a staff-sergeant rank, detachment commander, their family may be well-embedded in the community or the 14 15 16 17 amount of experience a member may have.
+For instance, a member at a staff-sergeant rank, detachment commander, their family may be well-embedded in the community or the education facilities that they're in.
+So, often, a 14 15 16 17 18 amount of experience a member may have.
+For instance, a member at a staff-sergeant rank, detachment commander, their family may be well-embedded in the community or the education facilities that they're in.
+So, often, a detachment commander may leave their family back in the 14 15 16 17 18 19 amount of experience a member may have.
+For instance, a member at a staff-sergeant rank, detachment commander, their family may be well-embedded in the community or the education facilities that they're in.
+So, often, a detachment commander may leave their family back in the family home down south, and they would live in the 14 15 16 17 18 19 20 amount of experience a member may have.
+For instance, a member at a staff-sergeant rank, detachment commander, their family may be well-embedded in the community or the education facilities that they're in.
+So, often, a detachment commander may leave their family back in the family home down south, and they would live in the community by themselves, often depending on the age of 14 15 16 17 18 19 20 21 amount of experience a member may have.
+For instance, a member at a staff-sergeant rank, detachment commander, their family may be well-embedded in the community or the education facilities that they're in.
+So, often, a detachment commander may leave their family back in the family home down south, and they would live in the community by themselves, often depending on the age of their kids.
+But, if their kids are at the age where